laserkestrel/athena/README.md

 Wav data is encoded into binary and stored in the ESP's memory, rather than adding SD card.

 Current enhancements would be to produce a clock which announces the hour betweeen daylight waking time.
+Currently un-implemented.

-Addition of RTC module.
+# Requrirements
-Would not want any buttons on the device, so setup via wifi captive portal?
+Would not want any buttons on the device, so setup via wifi captive portal.
-Battery between the various boards must be shared, and rechargeable via USB-C.
+A single battery between the various boards must be shared, and rechargeable via USB-C, ie no coin cell for the RTC.

 # BOM